Acrostic: Double acrostics

 As well as being a double acrostic, the square contains several palindromes, and it can be read as a 25-letter palindromic sentence (of an obscure meaning).

 Complex acrostics

 The poem Behold, O God!, by William Browne, can be considered a complex kind of acrostic.

-In the manuscript, some letters are capitalized and written extra-large, non-italic, and in red, and the lines are shifted left or right and internally spaced out as necessary to position the red letters within three crosses that extend through all the lines of the poem.
+In a document held in the Church of St Michael, Withington, Gloucestershire, some letters are capitalized and written extra-large, non-italic, and in red, and the lines are shifted left or right and internally spaced out as necessary to position the red letters within three crosses that extend through all the lines of the poem.

 The letters within each cross spell out a verse from the New Testament: